 Only the Cold Water Is Rusty

 As mentioned, the most likely cause of cold rusty water is your pipes wearing down due to actual rust.
 When the water flows through the corroded pipe, bits of rust flake off and mix with it to give the water a brown color.
 However, it’s important to let the water run for a few minutes to check.

 If the water runs clear soon after, the rust in the pipes isn’t all that major, and turning on your faucet only dislodged a few bits of rust that formed.
 Your pipes are still in workable condition but should be checked again professionally in a few weeks or months.

 Rusty water is a surprisingly common occurrence when it comes to your home’s plumbing systems.
 Though the water’s change in color can be shocking, the main cause behind it is just rust.

-Calling a professional from our team at Clover Services can help you narrow down its cause and fix it before it becomes worse.
+Calling a professional from our team at Clover Contracting can help you narrow down its cause and fix it before it becomes worse.